 SITES provides tools for those who influence land development and management practices and can address increasingly urgent global concerns such as climate change, loss of biodiversity, and resource depletion.
 The SITES Rating System can apply to development projects located on sites with or without buildings, including: open spaces, streetscapes and plazas, commercial, residential, educational/institutional, infrastructure, government, military and industrial.

-EDGE (“Excellence in Design for Greater Efficiencies”) is a green building certification system for new residential and commercial buildings that enables design teams and project owners to assess the most cost effective ways to incorporate energy and water saving options into their buildings.
+EDGE is a green building certification system for new residential and commercial buildings that enables design teams and project owners to assess the most cost effective ways to incorporate energy and water saving options into their buildings.

 GRESB is an independently operated subsidiary of GBCI.
 Established in 2009, GRESB is an investor-driven organization that is transforming the way we assess Environmental, Social and Governance (ESG) performance of real assets globally, including real estate portfolios and infrastructure assets.